Serena thrills as 'Dream Team' turn mean machine at Wimbledon

 LONDON (Reuters) - Wimbledon’s Centre Court is the property of the All England Club, but on Tuesday it belonged to Serena Williams.

-After reaching her 37th Grand Slam singles semi-final, she returned with Britain’s Andy Murray in a fist-pumping, high-fiving, forehand-slapping frenzy as the mixed doubles ‘Dream Team’ put on a show for the thousands of fans who had hung around into the evening to watch.
+After reaching her 37th Grand Slam singles semi-final, the American returned with Britain’s Andy Murray in a fist-pumping, high-fiving, forehand-slapping frenzy as the mixed doubles ‘Dream Team’ put on a show for the thousands of fans who had hung around into the evening to watch.

 ‘SerAndy’ or ‘Murrena’, as the multiple Grand Slam-winning duo have been dubbed, eased into the third round with a 7-5 6-3 win over America’s Raquel Atawo and France’s Fabrice Martin.